cass-kul/cass-kul.github.io/_exercises/advanced-c-asm.md

 we want to read or write that value, we can just write `*classes`, as we've done with other pointers.

 But how can we access the other elements of the array?
-Since we know that they are placed next to each other in memory, we can simply add an offset to the pointer to access further elements!
+Since we know that they are placed next to each other in memory, we can simply add an offset to the starting pointer to access further elements!
 If we want to get the third element of the array, we can write `*(classes + 2)`, because we know that we have to move 2 places to the right in memory compared to the first element.